 If you're not sure where Bovard & the Phys.
 Ed. bldgs are, Associates Park is directly across (north) from the Bookstore.

-One item of interest, Ralph Metcalfe would later graduate from USC with his Masters degree.
+SIDE NOTE: Relay member Ralph Metcalfe would later attend USC and receive his Masters degree.

 From the official report of the XI Games